privacy-tech-lab/privacyflash-pro/README.md

 ## iOS Sample Projects

-* `iOs-sample-projects`: Includes sample projects for PrivacyFlash Pro to analyze and test.
+`iOS-sample-projects`: Includes sample projects for PrivacyFlash Pro to analyze and test.
 For example, start PrivacyFlash Pro, select the AdColony directory in PrivacyFlash Pro's directory picker, and click OK.

 ## Third Party Libraries